Is there Uber in Ireland?

 How to get around Dublin:

-In Dublin, multiple modes of transport can help you navigate the city with ease.
+This is plenty of things to see and do in Dublin, from discovering exciting hidden gems, like the Hungry Tree, g oing on some scenic walks around the many city parks.
+And luckily, there are multiple modes of transport can help you navigate the city with ease.
 The Dublin Bus service offers comprehensive routes throughout the city and suburbs, and you can browse their array of routes and schedules on their website.

 For a scenic and convenient travel option, the DART, Dublin’s tram service, operates through the city to seaside towns.